arturomoncadatorres/cookiecutter-pypackage/README.md

     │
     ├── tests              <- Tests
     │
     ├── project_dir        <- Contains the actual files of your package.
-    │                         Uses the `project_slug`
+Uses `project_slug`.
+    │   └── datasets       <- Nice to have for creating demos of your package.
+    │      └── data        <- Data files go here.
+    │          └── README.md
     │
     ├── .editorconfig
     │